 Every mug has been hand decorated with lots of images and writing around a particular theme.
 Such as weather forecasts, the world map, the human body, traffic signs, the universe and lots more.
 Is half a litre not big enough for you? try The Dunoon Henley Mugs which are 600ml.

 Emma Bridgewater 1 Pint Mugs have a very generous 568ml, double the size of a regular mug.
-Emma Bridgewater is another well known Staffordshire pottery.
-All products honour from classic cream-coloured Earthenware.
+All Emma Bridgewater Mugs are constructed from classic cream-coloured Earthenware.
+The company is another famous Staffordshire pottery.
 The most famous designs include ‘Black Toast’ ‘Polka Dot’ and ‘Polka Hearts’.
 There are many other hand-decorated designs available with 56 in total.
 All mugs can be custom written with a handpainted name of your choice.

 Keith Brymer Jones

 Keith Brymer Jones offers two large sizes with his best selling ‘Bucket Mug’ range.
 Standard Bucket Mugs have a 350ml capacity while large Bucket Mugs have a capacity of 500ml.
 Minimal ‘simple yet practical’ design made from white ceramic.
 Each mug includes a name, word or message.
 ‘Love’ ‘Daddy’ ‘Overpaid/Underworked’ ‘Cat Lover’ ‘Big Drink’.
 These are a few there are many to choose from, all wording is in small lettering and a single colour.